 In this paper, we propose TeleMelody$\footnote{Tele is from TEmpLatE.}$, a two-stage lyric-to-melody generation system with a carefully designed template as a bridge to connect lyrics and melodies.
 The template contains tonality, chord progression, rhythm pattern, and cadence.
-This designed template is effective because: 1) It is convenient to be extracted from melodies and predicted from lyrics, and can successfully catch their characteristics; 2) It is easy to be understood and manipulated from users.
+This designed template is effective because: 1) It is convenient to be extracted from melodies and predicted from lyrics and can successfully catch their characteristics; 2) It is easy to be manipulated by users on demand.
 Accordingly, we break down the lyric-to-melody task into a lyric-to-template module and a template-to-melody module.
-This can reduce the task difficulty, improve data efficiency and enable controllability on generated melodies.
+This can reduce the task difficulty, improve data efficiency and achieve better controllability.
 The details are described as follows:

-This two-stage framework can help reduce the difficulty of learning the correlation between lyrics and melodies in end-to-end models.
+This two-stage framework can help reduce the difficulty of learning the correlation between lyrics and melodies.
 In the template-to-melody module, we train a template-to-melody model with templates extracted from melodies by rules.
 Generating melodies from templates is much easier than from lyrics, since the correlation between templates and melodies is much stronger than that between lyrics and melodies, and the paired template-melody data can be easily got from a self-supervised way.
 In the lyric-to-template module, rhythm pattern in template is obtained by a lyric-to-rhythm model, which is trained with paired lyric-rhythm data.
 This paired data is obtained by extracting the rhythm pattern from crawled lyric-audio data through audio processing tools, which is much easier to get than paired lyric-melody data.
 Cadence is inferred based on punctuation mappings.
 Chord progression and tonality in the template can be acquired with predefined musical knowledge.
-In this way, the two modules either rely on self-supervised learning or data mining on external lyric-audio data, which do not require any paired lyric-melody data and are more data-efficient than end-to-end models.
+In this way, the two modules can rely on self-supervised learning or data mining on external lyric-audio data, which do not require any paired lyric-melody data and are more data-efficient than end-to-end models.

 Moreover, benefiting from the template based framework, end users can control the generated melodies by changing the musical elements in templates.
 Besides, in the sequence-to-sequence based template-to-melody model, we use musical knowledge to guide the learning of attention alignments between the template tokens and the corresponding melody tokens, which can lead to better controllability.